Arctocephalus forsteri: Human impact

 Before the arrival of humans, the seals bred around all of New Zealand.
-Hunting by the first New Zealand settlers, the Maori, reduced their range.
-Commercial hunting from shortly after the European discovery of New Zealand in the 18th century until the late 19th century reduced the population near to extinction.
+Hunting by the first New Zealand settlers, the Māori, reduced their range.
+Commercial hunting from shortly after the European discovery of New Zealand in the 18th century until the late 19th century reduced the population to near extinction.

 Today, commercial fisheries are one of the main causes of death in New Zealand fur seals, usually by entanglement and drowning.
-Monitoring of these pinnipeds in the Kaikoura region found that entanglements with green trawl nets and plastic strapping tape were the most common.
+Monitoring of these pinnipeds in the Kaikōura region found that entanglements with green trawl nets and plastic strapping tape were the most common.
 A little less than half of the individuals were successfully released with good chances of survival even after significant entanglement wounds.
 It has been estimated by the Royal Forest and Bird Protection Society that over 10,000 seals could have drowned in nets between 1989 and 1998.
 They are also known to have been shot by commercial and recreational fishermen, because they are assumed to interfere with fishing gear.
 How often these shootings occur is unknown, but pressure groups have stated that the conflict between the seals and commercial fisheries is expected to increase.
 On 21 August 2014, two decomposing animals were found beheaded near Louth Bay in South Australia.
 The circumstances of their deaths were considered suspicious and an investigation followed their discovery.
 In 2015, several conservative members of Parliament encouraged public debate around the potential implementation of seal culling in South Australia in response to increasing interactions with South Australian commercial fisheries.
 As of July 2015, the killing of long-nosed fur seals remains an illegal act.

 Human activity near seal rookeries has been correlated with distress and panic, resulting in indirect deaths of pups.
 The use of metal cattle ear tags on pups has also been associated with a decrease in pup fitness due to incomplete healing of the tag site.